JOIN OUR COMPREHENSIVE SEX ED DISCUSSION on Facebook

 We believe that children in 2018 deserve and have a basic human right to non-judgmental, complete, accurate, science-based and age-appropriate sexuality education outside of the home.
 Our number one goal is to convince our public schools to no longer invite New Hope Family Services to collaborate in health class curriculum.

-CNY parents in these school districts are concerned: LaFayette, Onondaga Central, Marcellus, West Genesee, Fabius-Pompey, Liverpool, Westhill, Chittenango and Jordan-Elbridge.
-New Hope Family Services, an anti-abortion agency, is being invited yearly to give sex-ed presentations in these schools, which often do not give parents the option to op-out or even notify them the presentation will happen.
+CNY parents in these school districts are concerned: LaFayette, Onondaga Central, Marcellus, Fabius-Pompey, Westhill, Chittenango and Jordan-Elbridge.
+New Hope Family Services, an anti-abortion crisis pregnancy center, is being invited yearly to give sex-ed presentations in these schools, which often do not give parents the option to op-out or even notify them the presentation will happen.

 According to their website, representatives of the pro-life conservative Christian ministry New Hope Family Services have been invited to present their abstinence education program, Real Love Respects, to area school districts for more than 18 years, reaching more than 44,000 students.